Clearinx/SeatExchangerApp/README.md

 You can delete a flight from your list by swiping left on a tableview item, and tapping the newly appeared delete button.
 You will see that the flight number disappears from your list.
 In the background, from iCloud only your seats will be deleted (there likely to be more users registered on that flight, so it cannot be deleted from iCloud).
 From the local database first the seats you occupied, after the flight will be deleted (as it is unlikely that more users will use the application from the same device, the flight can be deleted as well).

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/GIFs/deleteflight.gif" width="247" height="417">

+Some other basic info:

+- Multiple user accounts can be created, and users' data are handled separatley.
+- Only valid, existing flight numbers can be added.
+- There is a constant integrity among the local database and iCloud, so the app could have ran based on the local data as only.
+As there are no offline features implemented yet, offline mode is not available.

 ## Tests